Robert Fuller (actor): Emergency!

 After producer Jack Webb saw Fuller in the 1971 movie The Hard Ride, he insisted Fuller star in his new NBC medical drama, Emergency!.
-He had already cast singer and actress, Julie London, a best friend of Fuller's, in the role of Dixie McCall, Chief Nurse of The Emergency Room.
+He had already cast singer and actress, Julie London in the role of Dixie McCall, Chief Nurse of The Emergency Room.
 Fuller was reluctant to play a doctor, especially in a series with a contemporary urban setting.
 The persistent Webb convinced him to accept the role of Dr. Kelly Brackett, Chief of Emergency Medicine, at the fictitious Rampart General Hospital.
 In the aforementioned 2009 interview with On Screen and Beyond, Fuller said that he had twice, politely, rejected the role of Brackett.
 Webb then reminded Fuller, much less politely, that Western shows had been repeatedly cancelled over the previous five years and that the genre was on the decline.

-Fuller's on-screen appearances on the last season of Emergency! had been reduced, because not only did the show go into a completely different direction, he also wanted to look for more work in Westerns and go fishing with his friends; the series then focused much more on Randolph Mantooth and Kevin Tighe's characters.
+Fuller's on-screen appearances on the last season of Emergency! were lightly reduced, as he was growing tired of the role, and wanted to look for more work in Westerns; the series then began focusing on the actual cause of the "emergency" (versus the aftermath, as had been done in prior seasons), and shifted to more screen time for the remaining cast.